 THE DOLDRUMS ERA

 But the road to Morrissett’s gilded-edged accolade was tumultuous, though a story typical of Golden Age courses around the country post-WWII.
-A golf course is living entity, always evolving, and without a commitment to maintenance it will decay.
+A golf course is a living entity, always evolving, and without a commitment to maintaining it will decay.
 Just as the crawling fingers of clutching vines will claim lost civilizations for the jungle, so too will meandering mowing patterns, shrinking greens, and vanishing bunkers erode even the best strategic architecture.
 Such was the story of Culver from World War II to 2006; the course deteriorated.
 Greens were mowed at half their original size, fairway mowing patterns narrowed the fairways, and bunkers completely vanished.
 With just a two-man maintenance crew and no irrigation, the course was a lighter shade of itself for many decades.

 So it was when Morrissett found it in ’06.
 Instantly he recognized the formidable bones of the course: it’s routing, wide playing corridors, phenomenal green contours, and cavernous bunkers.
-Morrissett praised it in his first article about the course published that year, but then he summed up Culver’s conditioning and maintenance issues with some well-chosen words of criticism, words that changed not only the course o history for Culver, but all 9-hole courses in America.
+Morrissett praised it in his first article about the course published that year, but then he summed up Culver’s conditioning and maintenance issues with some well-chosen words of criticism, words that changed not only the course o history for Culver but all 9-hole courses in America.

 “How were we expected to love the course if the school didn’t?”